SAP-samples/ui5-typescript-walkthrough/steps/02/README.md

 > :round_pushpin: **Note:**
 > The namespace is a unique identifier for your application file.
 It helps prevent naming conflicts with other modules or libraries.

 ***
+### Tooling
 ### package.json

-Let's enhance our tooling setup by installing some custom middleware for the ui5-server.
+Let's enhance our tooling setup once again by installing some custom middleware for the ui5-server.
 This will help us handle our development project more efficiently.

 We open a terminal and navigate to the root folder of our app.
 Then, we execute the following command: